MeetMe/gads-cookbook/README.rst

 Google Apps Directory Sync Cookbook
 ===================================
-Installs and configures Google Apps Directory Sync in a Linux environment
+Installs and configures Google Apps Directory Sync in a Linux environment.
+In addition, will perform the encryption steps required in the latest versions of Google Apps for Domains Sync.

 Requirements
 ------------
-The `gads::default` cookbook will install the one dependency gem, greenletters which is used to automate interaction with the installation script and the password encryption script.
+The ``gads::default`` cookbook will install the one dependency gem, ``greenletters`` which is used to automate interaction with the installation script and the password encryption script.

 **cookbooks**

-- `java` - Java is required to run Google App Directory Sync.
-The gads::default recipe installs using the default behavior.
+* java: Java is required to run Google App Directory Sync.
+The ``gads::default`` recipe installs using the default behavior.
 Include java in your runlist prior to gads if you want to change the install behavior.

 Attributes
 ----------